MeLikeyCode/basic_nsis_installer/README.md

 An NSIS script that creates a basic installer with a start menu entry and add/remove program functionality.

-1. Put the folder that contains the files you want to install in the same directory as the script
+1. Put the folder that contains the files you want to install in the same directory as the script (`build_installer.nsi`)
 2. Set the variables at the very top of the script to desired values
-3. Run the script with NSIS
+3. Run the script with NSIS (`makensis build_installer.nsi` or use the NSIS GUI)

 The installer will be created in the same directory as the script.